AverageTime: Enhance Long-Term Time Series Forecasting with Simple Averaging: Experiments

 \section{Experiments}

 The experimental section is organized as follows: we begin by introducing the benchmark datasets we utilized, which are widely used in long-term time series forecasting.
 We then present the baselines used for comparison.
 Next, we describe the experimental setup and provide the main experimental results for AverageTime and LightAverageTime.
-Following this, we discuss the impact of hyperparameters on LightAverageTime as well as the effect of lookback windows on model performance.
+We further conduct a detailed analysis of the information gain brought by the original and extracted time series of AverageTime to demonstrate the effectiveness of our method.
+Following this, we discuss how the FVMD-decomposed time series can be integrated into the AverageTime framework, and the impact of hyperparameters on LightAverageTime.
 Afterward, we conduct a complexity analysis to assess the computational efficiency of our model.
-Finally, we present ablation studies to investigate the impact of the average framework on the model’s performance.
 All experiments in this section were conducted on a single NVIDIA RTX 4090D GPU.